Hafnarfjörður

 Discover the walking and cycling routes, a wide range of sporting activities or the town's swimming pools, where swimming is free for under-18s.

-• Walking and cycling routes
+• Walking and cycling paths

 • Sports clubs